 Catholic Mom has printable Stations of the Cross for Kids.

 And here are simple directions for making palm crosses.

 Check out these Seven Ideas for Holy Week at Home by Christine V. Hides.

 In France, the bells, not the Easter bunny, bring the eggs: French Easter Bell craft because the bells stop ringing on Maundy Thursday and don’t ring again until the joyous sound of Easter Sunday.

 Make this Easter grace garden with your kids.

 Or perhaps this mini resurrection garden – which I love because it is a growing garden.

-or the traditional English treat for Good Friday Hot cross buns, which I grew up with and still like to make every year.
+Or, try the traditional English treat for Good Friday, Hot cross buns, which I grew up with and still like to make every year.

 And I love these creative Easter story cookies inviting kids into a sensual experience of cooking.

 Looking for Videos?